 This is similar to spinal cord stimulation except that the electrical impulses target a structure called the dorsal root ganglion (DRG).
 The DRG is a bundle of sensory nerves within the epidural space.
 Individual nerves from a specific part of your body meet at the DRG.
 By targeting the DRG, pain relief is achieved in a broader area.

-If you struggle with peripheral neuropathy, call Interventional Spine & Pain or book an appointment online today.
+If you struggle with peripheral neuropathy, call ISP Health PLLC - Integrated Solutions for Pain or book an appointment online today.